philipp-spiess/react-recomponent/README.md

 ---

-A number of solutions to manage state in React applications are based on the concept of "reducer" – a function that transforms the state of the application in response to actions.
-An example is the [Redux][] library and architectures like [Flux][].
+A number of solutions to manage state in React applications are based on the concept of a "reducer" to decouple actions from effects.
+The reducer is a function that transforms the state in response to actions.
+Examples for such solutions are the [Redux][] library and architectures like [Flux][].

 Most recently this pattern was implemented in [ReasonReact][] as the built-in solution to manage local component state.
-Similarly to Redux, ReasonReact components implement a reducer and actions to trigger state changes.
-Stateful components are usually referred as "reducer component".
+Similarly to Redux, ReasonReact components implement a reducer and actions to trigger state changes but do so while staying completely inside regular React state.
+These components are referred as reducer components.

 _ReComponent_ borrows these ideas from ReasonReact and brings reducer components to the React ecosystem.

-A reducer component is used like a regular, stateful, React component with the added twist that `setState` is not allowed.
+A reducer component is used like a regular, stateful, React component with the difference that `setState` is not allowed.
 Instead, state is updated through a `reducer` which is triggered by sending actions to it.

 - [Installation](#installation)
 - [Getting Started](#getting-started)